The Turks and Caicos is an amazing place to explore via jet ski!

 Grace Bay Beach), and the island of Grand Turk (location of the only

 Our less populated islands of North Caicos, Middle Caicos, South Caicos, and Salt Cay currently do not have any jet ski rental or tour businesses.

 Providenciales is the best place to be in the Turks and Caicos for jet skiing, due to the wide range of rental companies, and the countless cays, beaches, and amazing coastlines to explore.

-The waters around our archipelago can be challenging to navigate, so the best way for most to jet ski in the Turks and Caicos is to take an organised tour with a guide, which will maximize the experience and ensure that you’ll be able to find some of the hidden gems out on the water!
+The waters around our archipelago can be challenging to navigate, so the best way for most to jet ski in the Turks and Caicos is to take an organized tour with a guide, which will maximize the experience and ensure that you’ll be able to find some of the hidden gems out on the water!

 Jet Ski Rentals

 Exploring the south coast of Providenciales by jet ski.

 In the Turks and Caicos, jet skis are either rented from a marina or waterfront business location, or from vendors that operate from temporarily locations on the beach.

 Rental fleets typically include a range of jet skis, with a blend of basic and performance models.
 Yamaha Waverunners tend to be the most common variety, yet some Sea-Doo and Kawasaki variants can be found as well.